Certified Physician Practice Manager (CPPM®)

 - HIPAA and data security

-- Health IT, EMRs, and health information exchange
+- Health information technology, electronic health records, and health information exchange

 - 200 multiple choice questions (proctored)